 - Brattahlíð – Greenland, Kujalleq.
 Erik the Red’s estate, established at the end of 10th century AD.
 Here most likely was built the first Christian church in New World – Þjóðhildarkirkja.
 This small chapel is reconstructed now.
 Another church was built in the 14th century, with tombstones and runes for Ingibjørg’s Grave.
 The best farmland in Greenland is here.

 - L’Anse aux Meadows – Canada, Newfoundland.
 Remnants of the only known village of pre-Colombian Europeans in America.
 It is possible that it was established by Norse around 1003.
 Found remains of eight buildings.
-Site has traces of additional five – six occupation periods by native people.
+The site has traces of additional five – six occupation periods by native people.

 Other archaeological landmarks of North America

 - Cliff Palace – United States, Colorado.
-Largest cliff dwelling – settlement in North America, built over an cliff overhang around 1190 and abandoned roughly in 1300 AD.
+Largest cliff dwelling – settlement in North America, built over a cliff overhang around 1190 and abandoned roughly in 1300 AD.
 Largest building – Square Tower – has four floors.

 - Diquis Valley Spheres and Spheres on Isla del Caño – Costa Rica, Puntarenas.
 Very unusual monument – perfectly round stone (granite) spheres, some up to 16 tons heavy.
 This is an ancient monument, although exact timing and culture are unknown.
 Many spheres in Isla del Caño are still in their original place – some are located in an ancient cemetery of Boruca people.
 Spheres have been found also in some remote parts of Osa Peninsula.

 - Great Pyramid of Cholula – Mexico, Puebla.
 World’s largest structure, built in the 3rd century BC – 9th century AD.
 Base of pyramid is 450 x 450 m, height – 66 m.
 Volume of construction material exceeds the volume of Great Pyramid of Giza nearly two times.

 - La Venta – Mexico, Tabasco.
 Impressive achievement of ancient urban planning, art and architecture, one of the important centers of the ancient Olmec culture.
 Occupied since 1200 BC and becoming important center 900 – 400 BC.
 Complex of clay buildings extending for some 20 km, includes 33 m tall pyramid.
 Renowned monuments of ancient art – four colossal sculptures of heads.